Which Tender and True Wet Recipes Get

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Tender and True canned dog food looks like an above-average wet product.
+So based on its ingredients alone, Tender and True canned dog food looks like an above-average wet product.

-As a group, the brand features an average protein content of 38% and a mean fat level of 22%.
+As a group, the brand features an average protein content of 39% and a mean fat level of 22%.
 Together, these figures suggest a carbohydrate content of 32% for the overall product line.

-And a fat-to-protein ratio of about 59%.
+And a fat-to-protein ratio of about 57%.

 Near-average protein.
 Near-average fat.
 And above-average carbs when compared to a typical wet dog food.

-Tender and True Dog Food
+Tender and True Dog Food Recall History

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.